lfprudente/bfgsMOP/README.md

     http://www.optimization-online.org/DB_HTML/2021/09/8593.html

-- MOPsolverBFGS.f90: routine containing the BFGS-Wolfe algorithm
+- MOPsolverBFGS.f90: routine containing the BFGS-Wolfe algorithm (a BFGS algorithm with the Hessian approximations updated at each iteration and step sizes satisfying the Wolfe condition)
-- MOPsolverStBFGSArmijo.f90: routine containing the Standard BFGS-Armijo algorithm
+- MOPsolverStBFGSArmijo.f90: routine containing the Standard BFGS-Armijo algorithm (a BFGS algorithm with a cautious update to the Hessian approximations and step sizes satisfying the Armijo condition)
-- MOPsolverStBFGSWolfe.f90: routine containing the Standard BFGS-Wolfe algorithm
+- MOPsolverStBFGSWolfe.f90: routine containing the Standard BFGS-Wolfe algorithm (a BFGS algorithm with a cautious update to the Hessian approximations and step sizes satisfying the Wolfe condition)

 This folder also contains the third-party free codes:
-- software Algencan 3.1.1;
+- software Algencan 3.1.1
     -  E. G. Birgin and J. M. Martı́nez, Practical augmented Lagrangian methods for constrained optimization, SIAM, 2014.
     - https://www.ime.usp.br/~egbirgin/tango/
+    - Algencan is used to compute the search directions; see innersolver.f90.

-- subroutines dcsrch and dcstep of Moré and Thuente.
+- subroutines dcsrch and dcstep of Moré and Thuente
     - J. J. Moré and D. J. Thuente, Line Search Algorithms with Guaranteed Sufficient Decrease, ACM Trans.
 Math.
 Softw., 20 (1994), pp. 286–307.
     - http://ftp.mcs.anl.gov/pub/MINPACK-2/csrch/
+    - These subroutines are used as the inner solver of lsvecopt.f90 which computes a step size satisfying the (vector) Wolfe conditions.

 Instructions:
 -------------